a-sit-plus/warden/README.md

 #### A Note on Android Attestation
-This library allows for using combining different flavours of Android attestation, ranging from full hardware attestation to (rather useless in practice) software-only attestation (see [Android Attestation](https://github.com/a-sit-plus/android-attestation) for details).
+This library allows for using combining different flavours of Android attestation, ranging from full hardware attestation to (rather useless in practice) software-only attestation (see [WARDEN-roboto](https://github.com/a-sit-plus/warden-roboto) for details).
 Hardware attestation is enabled by default, while hybrid and software-only attestation need to be explicitly enabled through `enableNougatAttestation` and `enableSoftwareAttestation`, respectively.
 Doing so, will chain the corresponding `AndroidAttestationChecker`s initially from strictest (hardware) to most useless (software-only).